rkcb/fed/curls.md

+# Remarks

+When submitting a URI with query parameters adding quotes (") are necessary.
+For examples curl http://getAllByStartBetween?start .. & end ... does not
+work otherwise.

 # Add a Calendar event from command line

 curl -i -X POST -H "Content-Type:application/json" -d '{"title": "My Title", "description": "My Description",